divenal/givenergy-scripts/README.md

 The accumulating meter data for battery in/out seem broken, and daily meter resets at midnight, which is one of the reasons for not starting the batterty charge until after midnight.

-To inhibit discharge between 2330 and 0000 (when car might be charging), I abuse the discharge timers slightly: by arranging a timed discharge, but setting a min SoC of 100%, it actually results in a timed pause.
+To inhibit discharge between 2330 and 0030 (when car might be charging), I abuse the discharge timers slightly: by arranging a timed discharge, but setting a min SoC of 100%, it actually results in a timed pause.
 Unfortunately, there appears to be a bug in that if the time window crosses midnight, it doesn't honour the discharge limit.
 So I have to use two discharge slots.
 But that's fine - there are ten available.
 It seems to take at least a minute at the end of a timed discharge to return to normal behaviour, so that avoids having a gap.
 AC charge seems to take precendence over DC discharge, so I can overlap the timers.

 ### Summary

 So to summarise:
 * 0030 to 0529 - charging from grid, discharge power 250W, charging power calculated
-* 0530 to 0700 - dynamic mode, discharge power set to 250W, charge power set to 1kW
+* 0530 to 0700 - dynamic mode, discharge power set to 250W, charge power set to 500W
-* 0700 to 1200 - dynamic mode, max discharge power, battery-charging paused
+* 0700 to 1130 - dynamic mode, max discharge power, battery-charging paused
+* 1130 to 1200   - battery charging allowed up to 500W
-* 1200 to 1400 - dynamic mode, max discharge power, battery-charging allowed
+* 1200 to 1400   - battery-charging allowed up to 1000W
+* 1400 to 1500   - battery charging allowed up to 500W
-* 1400 to 2000 - dynamic mode, max discharge power, battery-charging paused
+* 1500 to 2000 - dynamic mode, max discharge power, battery-charging paused
 * 2000 to 2230 - scheduled discharge, power calculated to end with 10%
 * 2230 to 2330 - dynamic
 * 2330 to 0035 - discharge paused (via discharge slot #2/3 with min SoC 100%)

 #### Static configuration
-* charge timer 1 0001 to 0529 - variable charge power depending on what is required to reach target SoC
+* charge timer 1 0030 to 0529 - variable charge power depending on what is required to reach target SoC
 * discharge timer 1 typically runs from 2000 to 2230 - again, variable power aiming for 15% by 2230
 * discharge timer 2 bodged to inhibit discharge between 2330 and 2359 (prevent discharge to car)
 * discharge timer 3 bodged to inhibit discharge between 0000 and 0035 (prevent discharge to car)